kitschpatrol/eleventy-plugin-parcel/README.md

 - Parcel's caching system seems to have issues with Eleventy's output, and is disabled via the `shouldDisableCache` option
 - Parcel is configured with `shouldAutoInstall` enabled by default, which means it will automatically make changes to your `package.json` as plugins are needed to handle various file types
 - To avoid duplication of certain configuration parameters, the plugin writes an object related to the [parcel-resolver-root](https://github.com/mischnic/parcel-resolver-root) Parcel plug-in default to your `package.json` if needed
 - Unlike Parcel 1.x, Parcel 2.x [does not bundle middleware functionality](https://github.com/parcel-bundler/parcel/discussions/4612) as part of its development server...
-Instead, the plugin establishes the middleware proxy via[http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware)
+Instead, the plugin establishes the middleware proxy via [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware)
 - This plugin is only used on my personal side projects and has not been extensively tested

 ## Related Efforts to Integrate Eleventy and Parcel